amirzarandi/internship-case-study/README.md

-# Instalily Chatbot Case Study
+# Customer Support Chatbot

 ## Overview

-This project is a full-stack chatbot solution developed as part of an internship case study for Instalily.
-The aim is to optimize sales processes for Bao Distributors, a leader in construction and home materials.
-The chatbot interacts with a product catalog dataset and improves the customer experience on Instalily's website by providing relevant, context-driven responses.
+This project is a full-stack chatbot solution.
+The aim is to optimize sales processes for companies in construction and home materials.
+The chatbot interacts with a product catalog dataset and improves the customer experience by providing relevant, context-driven responses.

 Two integration approaches were explored for the chatbot:
 1. **Embedding Database**: Used to fetch relevant context from the CSV but had limitations in performance and flexibility.